 This conceptual piece from Jethro Tull frontman Ian Anderson continues his unique sounding prog, which...Read more

 Honoring a great band's legacy, whilst undoubtedly taking it somewhere new, A Scarcity of Miracles is the King Crimson related album your mellower friends may just fall in love with!
 Don't expect the heaviness of Thrak and the well known KC releases during the 80's.
-This ProjeKct is the debut release from Jakko Jakszyk, Robert Fripp, and Mel Collins.Featuring a dream rhythm section comprising of Gavin Harrison...Read more
+This ProjeKct is the debut release from Jakko Jakszyk, Robert Fripp, and Mel Collins.Featuring a dream rhythm section comprising of Gavin Harrison and Tony Levin, ASOM is a sonically rich and detailed collection...Read more

 A Passion Play by Jethro Tull has received the deluxe box treatment featuring four-discs including both a 5.1 surround sound mix and a new stereo mix by Steven Wilson.
 Now listeners will get twice as much with the addition of the earlier abandoned Chateau d'Herouville sessions both in surround and stereo mixes too.

 The 2 DVD's include the stereo mixes in hi-res with the surround sound available as both DTS and Dolby 5.1 24 bit / 96 kHz.
 The...Read more